My 3 Secrets to Bouncing Back After Pregnancy That Worked For Me!

 For the most part, pregnancy weight gain is out of our control.
 I had textbook gain until week 34, but then I absolutely blew up when I acquired pregnancy-induced edema.
 I gained 30 lbs in 5.5 weeks, most of which were out of my control.
 Oh well!
 At least I knew what was going on and I could limit my blizzard intake!

-Secret 3: Pick a post-pregnancy workout that you love.
+Secret 3: I selected a post-pregnancy workout that I loved.